 In the investing world, the term ‘risk tolerance’ refers to the amount of risk an investor can bear.
 Risk can take on the form of market ups and downs, or stock volatility.
-To find out an investor’s risk tolerance, one can make use of a calculator or a questionnaire—much like personality tests—to categorize investing styles and make an informed decision based on the outcome.
+To determine an investor’s risk tolerance, one can use a calculator or a questionnaire—much like personality tests—to categorize investing styles and make an informed decision based on the outcome.

 There are three types of investor risk tolerance: aggressive, moderate, and conservative.
-To have a better understanding of which category you might fall under, we’ll expound a bit on all three below.
+To better understand which category you might fall under, we’ll expound a bit on all three below.

 Aggressive risk tolerance